webplatform/docs/css/properties/filter/index.md

 previously declared filters.
 (The same function may be applied repeatedly.)
-Both the [[css/functions/blur|'''blur()''']] and [[css/functions/drop-shadow|'''drop-shadow()''']] filters may render pixels outside the original content box.
-When paired with other CSS properties such as [[css/properties/opacity|'''opacity''']], these pixels may become clipped.
+Both the [[css/functions/blur|'''blur()''']] and [[css/functions/drop-shadow|'''drop-shadow()''']] filters may render pixels outside the original content box, and when paired with other CSS properties such as [[css/properties/opacity|'''opacity''']], these pixels may become clipped.